Active deer archery program on Tomahawk Hills Golf Course, Hutton future park site (quarry), and remote Shawnee Mission

 JCPRD to offer lottery-based archery hunt through a special program at Shawnee Mission Park

 The Johnson County Park and Recreation District (JCPRD) will be shifting its deer management program to archery-managed hunting at Shawnee Mission Park for the upcoming management season.
-Two closed access areas will be available to approved KS resident bowhunters in the greater Shawnee Mission Park area in the initial year of the program via lottery.
+Closed access areas will be available to approved KS resident bowhunters in the greater Shawnee Mission Park area in this second year of the program via lottery.
 The JCPRD program started 11 years ago and addresses overabundant deer populations that result in deer-auto accidents, damage to high-quality natural areas, and herd health.
 This routine activity balances deer with available habitat and human land use.

 Signs alerting the public of all deer population management areas are posted in advance along the boundaries of the closed access areas.
 Archery deer hunting is conducted by pre-screened local hunters, under the direction of JCPRD and KDWP professional staff.
-Archery-managed deer hunts will take place in an abbreviated season from Nov 1st to January 31st this season, with a full season expected in 2022.
+Archery-managed deer hunts will take place from September 15 through January 31.

 All participants must complete the pre-screening packet, hold harmless form, and submit a KS bowhunter education certificate number to be entered into the lottery.
 JCPRD seeks individuals with a history of hunting experience and a record of success.